Make HTTP/HTTPS requests.

 })

-Emitted just after the last chunk of the request’s data has been written into the request object.
+Emitted just after the last chunk of the request’s data has been written into

 Emitted when the request is aborted.
-The abort event will not be fired if the request is already closed.
+The abort event will not be fired if

 Returns:

-Emitted when the net module fails to issue a network request.
-Typically when the request object emits an error event, a close event will subsequently follow and no response object will be provided.
+the request object emits an error event, a close event will subsequently

-Emitted as the last event in the HTTP request-response transaction.
-The close event indicates that no more events will be emitted on either the request or response objects.
+event indicates that no more events will be emitted on either the request or

 Returns: